gantrior/tomas-panik-blog/content/en/posts/chatgpt-api.md

 openai.api_key = 'sk-abcdefgh1234567890'
 ```

-Now that our environment is prepared, we can start sending our first requests to ChatGPT via the OpenAI GPT-3.5 API!
+Our environment is now prepared so we can start sending our first requests to ChatGPT via the OpenAI GPT-3.5 API!

 ## Sending a Basic Request
 We will send the request using `openai.ChatCompletion.create` as follows: